 Win internships and cash!

-Our young innovators win internship experiences worth up to $10,000 with leading Bay businesses plus their share of thousands in cash prizes.
+Our young innovators win valuable internship experiences with some of the Bay's top innovative businesses plus their share of thousands in cash prizes.

 Are you up to the challenge?